Bring your class to Longue Vue for a dynamic, interactive, and educational field trip!

 Less than 40 Students

-Option B ($5/participant; 1.5 hours) Discovery Garden & Picnic Lunch
+Option B ($5/participant; 1.5 hours) Discovery Garden Stations & Picnic Lunch

-Option C ($6/participant; 2.5 hours) Discovery Garden, Snack Break, Field Games, Picnic Lunch
+Option C ($6/participant; 2.5 hours) Discovery Garden, Field Games & Garden Walk, and Picnic Lunch

 40 Students or More

-Groups of 40+ students will be divided in half and take turns visiting the Discovery Garden and playing field games.
+Groups of 40+ students will be divided in half and take turns visiting the Discovery Garden Stations and Field Games and Garden Walk.

-Option D: ($5/participant; 2 hours) Discovery Garden/ Field Games Rotation (with snack break)
+Option D: ($5/participant; 2 hours) Alternate between Discovery Garden/Field Games

 Numbers, Pricing and Bookings